-Article 2(e)(1) will read as follows: "initials or first names as stated in the identity document, surname and date of birth".
+Article 2(e)(1) will read as follows: "initials, or first names as stated in the identity document, surname and date of birth".

 B. Deposits held on the basis of a European passport for cross-border services o.
-If this is the case, the fact that the deposit is attracted from another Member State while no branches are established in that Member State and, if this is the case, the country and the language chosen by the depositor at the time of account opening.
+If this is the case, the fact that the deposit is attracted from another Member State while no branches are established in that Member State and, as well as the respective Member State and the language chosen by the depositor at the time of account opening.